-- 1. To elect the seven trustees nominated and recommended by the Board of Trustees, each to serve until the 2020 Annual Meeting of Shareholders or until such time as their respective successors are elected and qualified; - 2.
+- 1. To elect the seven trustees nominated and recommended by the Board of Trustees, each to serve until the 2021 Annual Meeting of Shareholders or until such time as their respective successors are elected and qualified; - 2.
 To hold an advisory vote on executive compensation; - 3.
-To hold an advisory vote on whether an advisory vote on executive compensation should be held every one, two or three years; - 4.
-To ratify the appointment of PricewaterhouseCoopers LLP to serve as our independent registered public accounting firm for the year ending December 31, 2019; and - 5.
+To ratify the appointment of PricewaterhouseCoopers LLP to serve as our independent registered public accounting firm for the year ending December 31, 2020; and - 4.
 To transact such other business, if any, properly brought before the meeting.

-Shareholders of record at the close of business on March 22, 2019 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement of the meeting.
+Shareholders of record at the close of business on March 20, 2020 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement of the meeting.
 For more information with respect to voting your shares at our Annual Meeting, see "Questions and Answers" beginning on page 2 of the Proxy Statement accompanying this notice.